krausest/js-framework-benchmark/README.md

 Read more here: [https://www.stefankrause.net/wp/?p=342](https://www.stefankrause.net/wp/?p=342)

-# 1 NEW: Run pre-built binaries for all frameworks
+# 1 Run pre-built binaries for all frameworks

-There are currently ~60 framework entries in this repository.
+There are currently 186 implementations in this repository.
 Installing (and maintaining) those can be challenging, but here are simplified instructions how to get started.
+See the security advice above to read why that might be a good idea.

 ## 1.1 Prerequisites